A recent comment received following the class:

 Over the past 20 years, we’ve trained well over 3,500 people to shoot and carry firearms safely and efficiently.
 Our classes are for anyone who wants to feel safe at home or out and about.
 Ordinarily, this is a $150 per person class.
 (Or bring along a friend, partner, spouse or family member for buy one, get one half-price deal.)

-For educators, especially those who aren’t sure about guns or who are maybe afraid of guns or certainly anxious around guns, we’re offering this class at no charge July 7 & 8, 2018.
+For educators, especially those who aren’t sure about guns or who are maybe afraid of guns or certainly anxious around guns, we’re offering this class at a deeply discounted price of $50 per education professional on September 8 & 9, 2018.
 Our instructor team will patiently work with you to make you an expert at gun safety.
 We’ll help ease your concerns and anxieties concerning guns.
 And should you choose to become a gun owner afterwards, we’ll empower you with the knowledge, skills and abilities to use that firearm ethically and legally in self-defense.

 Why are we doing this?
 Simple: We want to take the fear out of the subject of guns with educators courageous enough to come out with an open mind (or at least an open curiosity) about firearms and firearm ownership.
 You’re under no obligation to become a gun owner afterwards, or even to get a FOID card or a concealed carry license.
 You will, however, have that avenue opened to you as upon successful completion of this class, you will receive an Illinois State Police Certificate of Training should you someday wish to apply for a carry license.